satyajitlion/GravLensing/Notes/The Math Behind Neural Networks and Keras.md

 #### Dying ReLU problem and its solutions

 The dying ReLU problem is when ReLU activated neurons become inactive and only output 0 for any input.
 This happens as the [depth approaches infinity](https://arxiv.org/pdf/1903.06733).
+Lu et al proposed a new initialization procedure to alleviate

 #### Other Activation Functions